Video Atmos Feuille d'Or Caravelle

 Description:

-Atmos V calibre 526 in the special "Feuille d'or" version.
-This model with the motif "Caravelle" was built under the ref. number 5801 from 1962-1971.
+Atmos clock calibre 526 in the special "Feuille d'or" version.
+This model with the "Caravelle" motif was produced from 1962 to 1971 under the reference number 5801.
 There are two models in the Feuille d'or version: the "Constellation" model and the somewhat rarer "Caravelle" model offered here.

 Feuille d'or translates from French as "gold leaf".
-The sides, the door and the glass on the top plate of the clock are lacquered from the inside.
-The golden lacquer finish looks amazingly similar to gold leaf.
+The sides, the door and the glass on the top plate of the clock are lacquered on the inside.
+The golden lacquer finish looks strikingly similar to gold leaf.

-The white full dial has a compass rose in the pivot point of the hands.
-The front, sides and cover plate feature numerous sailing ships - caravels that remind the viewer of the times of the great explorers and conquerors of the Middle Ages and the dawn of modern times.
+The white full dial has a compass rose in the centre of the hands.
+Numerous sailing ships can be seen on the front, sides and cover plate - caravels that remind the observer of the times of the great explorers and conquerors of the Middle Ages and the dawn of the modern era.

-The light and shadow effect of black lacquer on a golden ground lend the depictions a three-dimensional character.
+Light and shadow effects created by black lacquer on a golden background lend the depictions an impressive, three-dimensional character.

 Condition:

-The movement is freshly overhauled.
+The movement has been freshly overhauled.
 It runs accurately and reliably.
-The case is in absolutely authentic original condition with slight signs of use and minor wear in the gilding commensurate with its age.
-The depictions are reverse glass paintings and accordingly completely undamaged.
+The case is in absolutely authentic original condition with age-appropriate, slight signs of wear and minor wear to the gilding.
+The illustrations are reverse glass paintings and are therefore completely undamaged.

-I give a one year warranty on the movement when professionally set up and handled.
+I give a one-year guarantee on the movement if it is set up and handled correctly.

-The "clock that lives on air" uses the "breathing movements" of a gas-filled bellows that occur during temperature fluctuations to wind the movement.
+The "clock that lives from the air" uses the "breathing movements" of a gas-filled bellows caused by temperature fluctuations to wind the movement.

-The movement of the clock is conspicuous by its cylindrical box on the back.
-Inside, a bellows-shaped expansion chamber contains chloroethyl, a gas that expands particularly strongly between 10 °C and 27 °C. The movement is then wound up.
+The movement of the clock stands out due to its cylindrical box on the back.
+It contains chloroethyl, a gas that expands particularly strongly between 10 °C and 27 °C, in a bellows-shaped expansion chamber.

-A temperature difference of only one degree Celsius winds the watch for 48 hours.
-This interesting winding mechanism is complemented by an exquisite movement of the utmost precision with a heavy torsion pendulum.
+A temperature difference of just one degree Celsius winds the watch for 48 hours.
+This interesting winding mechanism is complemented by an exquisite movement of extreme precision with a heavy torsion pendulum (rotating pendulum).

 The condition for the accuracy of the clock is a stable and vibration-free installation.